Violence in French sports clubs: Nearly 60% of athletes affected, according to a previously unpublished study

 Grégoire Bosselut, University of Montpellier and Elise Marsollier

 These findings are consistent with thoseof studies conducted abroad, which reveal that psychological abuse is the most prevalent form of abuse in sports.
 It is all the more insidious because it can be mistaken for the norms promoted in the sports environment or for the indispensable “mental toughness” required for athletic performance.
-Athletes are thus encouraged to “toughen up,” “accept pain,” and “sacrifice themselves.”
+Athletes are thus encouraged to “toughen up,” “accept pain,” and “make sacrifices.”
 These normalized expectations blur the lines and can mask abusive behavior.

 Team sports and men are at the highest risk